collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_installation.rst

 Each scenario begins with a “problem,” describing a certain challenge or question that may occur during installation.
 There is an accompanying “solution” provided for each problem, which outlines how to carry out the necessary steps to reach a specific outcome.

 Click on a scenario below in the Contents to view problems and solutions.
-For more support, please see the online Support Forum, Online Chat, Slack Channel for Developers, and Back- and Front-end GitHub Repositories.
+For more support, please see the online `Support Forum <https://collectiveaccess.org/support/>`_, `Online Chat <https://gitter.im/collectiveaccess/support>`_, `Slack Channel for Developers <https://collectiveacc-uye7574.slack.com/join/signup#/domain-signup>`_, and `Back-end <https://github.com/collectiveaccess/providence>`_ and `Front-end <https://github.com/collectiveaccess/pawtucket2>`_ GitHub Repositories.

 Contents
 --------